 This course presents a watershed-scale survey of the processes through which water moves through the hydrologic cycle, and how watershed characteristics influence these processes.
 We will also examine how watershed characteristics influence stream and riparian ecosystems, and how they influence water resources for human needs.
 Additionally, we will review contemporary methods for water resource and stream ecosystem conservation; and present case studies that illustrate how these concepts are applied to real-world situations in the southeastern United States and beyond.

-Credits: 3 Semesters Offered: Spring (Milton campus), Summer C (online) General Education Requirement Course: No
+Credits: 3 Semesters Offered: Spring (Online), Summer C (Milton Campus) General Education Requirement Course: No

-Prerequisites: Textbook: Hydrology and the Management of Watersheds, 4th Edition, by Brooks, Folliott, and Magner Additional reading materials such as US Geological Survey reports will be provided in Cannvas in each weekly module
+Prerequisites: Textbook (Optional): Hydrology and the Management of Watersheds, 4th Edition, by Brooks, Folliott, and Magner Additional reading materials such as US Geological Survey reports will be provided in Cannvas in each weekly module